Uzbekistan Trip. Day 3: Bukhara

 Tempat tunggu bas ke ni?

-The Kalon Minaret itself has many stories to be told since early of 10th century.
-The original built using wooden collapsed and reportedly killing many of the worshipers, which later been rebuilt as seen now, built in 1127 by by Arslan Khan of the Karakhanids.
-The huge complex comprises of the Kalon Mosque itself and Mir Arab, now has been inactive madrasah for the righteous arbiter.
-Even the mosque is not functioning as it was used to be.
+The Kalon Minaret itself has many stories to be told since the early 10th century.
+The original, built using wood, collapsed and reportedly killed many of the worshipers, and it was later rebuilt as seen now, built in 1127 by Arslan Khan of the Karakhanids.
+The huge complex comprises the Kalon Mosque itself and Mir Arab, which is now an inactive madrasah for the righteous arbiter.
+Even the mosque is not functioning as it used to.

 Nu'man bought a delicious curry puff